GeoNode/documentation/install/basic/index.rst

 In the case you would like to modify the GeoNode behavior, always use the :guilabel:`.env` file in order to update the :guilabel:`settings`.

-If you need to change a setting which is not driver by :guilabel:`ENV`, you can force the values inside :guilabel:`my_geonode/settings.py`
+If you need to change a setting which does not exist in :guilabel:`.env`, you can force the values inside :guilabel:`my_geonode/settings.py`

 Refer to the section: :ref:`settings`